airbornelamb/rpi/README.md

 ## Usage

 **I would suggest forking this repo so you can make changes to any config files.
-Or you could use mine, but the key is to remember I have set the address to 192.168.2.2 for the pi in multiple config files and you will have to either go with that or change it.**
+Or you could use mine, but the key is to remember I have set the address to 192.168.2.2 for the pi in multiple config files and you will have to either go with that or change it.
+I also use DHCP from the router to set this is a reserved lease.**

 First you will need to get the amazing Hypriot flash utility:
 ```bash